HabitatFramework/UserGuide/interface/interface.rst

 		* 9 = Unknown to any (except unknown) (any number of sources)

 Change Flag
 	Assists with prioritising proposed updates by summarising the type of habitat change.
-Values indicate whether the proposed habitat category (e.g. 'WB') is the same as the original habitat category and whether it is a higher or lower level in the habitat hierarchy, as follows:
+Values indicate whether the proposed habitat group (e.g. urban 'u') is the same as the original habitat group and whether it is a higher or lower level in the habitat hierarchy, as follows:

-		* <blank> = Same category and habitat (e.g. GN1 to GN1)
+		* <blank> = Same group and habitat (e.g. g1a to g1a)
-		* A = Same category but proposed habitat is higher level (e.g. WB3 to WB36)
+		* A = Same category but proposed habitat is higher level (e.g. g1a to g1a5)
-		* B = Same category but proposed habitat is different and same or lower level (e.g. LF271 to LF272, LF271 to LF27)
+		* B = Same category but proposed habitat is different and same or lower level (e.g. g1a to g2a, or g1a5 to g1a)
-		* C = Proposed habitat is different and higher level (e.g. WB3 to EM41)
+		* C = Proposed habitat is different and higher level (e.g. g1a to w1c5)
-		* D = Proposed habitat is different and same level (e.g. WB3 to EM4)
+		* D = Proposed habitat is different and same level (e.g. g1a to w1c)
-		* E = Proposed habitat is different and lower level (e.g. WB36 to EM4)
+		* E = Proposed habitat is different and lower level (e.g. g1a to w1)

 Spatial Flag
 	Indicates whether part of the new feature has been changed compared to the original framework.
 An 'X' denotes when a feature (once the external OSMM Update process has been completed) overlaps two or more features in the original framework, and so a portion of the new feature may now be assigned to a different INCID than it was originally.